Kai-Guan/PONG/README.md

 - And I actually made it look nice for the first time.

-For an .exe self-extracting zip file go to my [Pong.exe Github Page](https://github.com/Kai-Guan/PONG-exe)
+For an .exe self-extracting zip file go to my [Pong.exe Github Page](https://github.com/Kai-Guan/PONG-exe)(may not be newest version)

 *works on windows so far, haven't tested other operating systems*